Betelgeuse: Asymmetric shells

+Betelgeuse is surrounded by a shell extending out to a distance at least equal to 0.33 times the star's radius with a temperature of 2,055±25 K. This outer shell appears to contain molecular gases such as CO, H_{2}O, and SiO.
 At about 0.45 stellar radii (~2–3 AU) above the photosphere, there may lie a molecular layer known as the MOLsphere or molecular environment.
 Studies show it to be composed of water vapor and carbon monoxide with an effective temperature of about 1500±500 K.

 Water vapor had been originally detected in the supergiant's spectrum in the 1960s with the two Stratoscope projects but had been ignored for decades.
 The MOLsphere may also contain SiO and Al_{2}O_{3}—molecules which could explain the formation of dust particles.